-File Description Retention Period CCTV Maximum of 31 days unless part of an investigation Project Management Documents (e.g. PIDs, project plans etc.) 6 years Routine planned preventative maintenance schedule checklists Retain from year records created for 6 years Records documenting assessments made to determine the presence (or presence) of asbestos in premises, as Permanent Retention required by Regulation 4(3) of the Control of Asbestos Regulations 2006 (SI 2006/2739).
+File Description Retention Period CCTV Maximum of 31 days unless part of an investigation Project Management Documents (e.g. PIDs, project plans investigation etc.) 6 years Routine planned preventative maintenance schedule checklists Retain from year records created for 6 years Records documenting assessments made to determine required by Regulation 4(3) of the Control of Asbestos Regulations 2006 (SI 2006/2739).
 Records documenting the monitoring of the condition of asbestos in premises, and of maintaining or removing it.
 Permanent Retention Masterplans for sites & buildings & Deeds Permanent Retention